rweigel/stats/notes.md

 ## Relative Frequency and Interpretation of Proability

+Devore p 57

 > ... most frequently used an most easily understood is based on the notation of relative frequencies.
-(Devore p 57)

 Repeat experiment $n$ times (each repetition is called a "replication").
 If event $A$ occurs $n(A)$ times in $n$ replications, then relative frequency is $n(A)/n$.

+Devore p 57

-> The _objective interpretation of probability_ identifies this limiting relative frequency to $P(A)$.
-(Devore p 57)
+> The _objective interpretation of probability_ identifies this limiting relative frequency to $P(A)$

 Said another way,